Table Of Contents

 You’ll want different types of storage for your applications, from file and block storage to object storage.
 Your cloud provider offers these storage options as a service.
 You pay on a per GB per month basis for the elastic storage service.

-If you choose a managed storage service, including managed disks paired with compute instances, you pay for the whole storage volume, regardless of how much capacity you use in it.
+If you choose a managed storage service, including managed disks paired with compute instances, you pay for the whole storage volume, regardless of how much capacity you use.

 Now, here’s the thing.
 There will be costs that do not fit into any of these three categories.
-You may expect some of the other costs and even plan for them, but others might feel like hidden costs.
+You may expect other expenses and even plan for them, but hidden charges still increase the cost of cloud computing.

 Consider the following: